-Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than the basic cover policies in our private hospital insurance comparison.
+Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than basic cover policies.

 "These toxic products account for around 13% of all policies on the market and while comparison sites and the funds may spruik them as a cheap way of avoiding LHC loading or the Medicare Levy Surcharge, we believe there are better options for the consumer," says CHOICE director of communications, content and campaigns Matt Levy.

 At first look, if you're young and healthy, accident cover sounds like it makes sense since it gives you the option to use the emergency departments of private hospitals.
 But keep in mind that Medicare fully covers your treatment in the emergency departments of public hospitals, and you should always check the fine print – you may get less cover than you think.